tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 * `OneToOneField`, a field type that allows us to define a strict [one-to-one relationship](https://en.wikipedia.org/wiki/One-to-one_(data_model)); and
 * `ManyToManyField`, a field type which allows us to define a [many-to-many relationship](https://en.wikipedia.org/wiki/Many-to-many_(data_model)).

-From our model examples above, the field `category` in model `Page` is of type `ForeignKey`.
+From our model examples above, the field `category` in model `Page` is a `ForeignKey`.
 This allows us to create a one-to-many relationship with model/table `Category`, which is specified as an argument to the field's constructor.
 When specifying the foreign key, we also need to include instructions to Django on how to handle the situation when the category that the page belongs to is deleted. `CASCADE` instructs Django to delete the pages associated with the category when the category is deleted.
 However, there are other settings which will provide Django with other instructions on how to handle this situation.
 See the [Django documentation on Foreign Keys]( https://docs.djangoproject.com/en/2.1/ref/models/fields/#django.db.models.ForeignKey) for more details.

 Finally, it is good practice to implement the `__str__()` method.
 Without this method implemented it will show as `<Category: Category object>` if you were to `print()` the object (perhaps in the Django shell, [as we discuss later in this chapter](#section-models-databases-shell)).
 This isn't very useful when debugging or accessing the object.
 How do you know what category is being shown?
 When including `__str__()` as defined above, you will see `<Category: Python>` (as an example) for the `Python` category.
 It is also helpful when we go to use the admin interface later because Django will display the string representation of the object, derived from `__str__()`.